The tale of the Toronto Giants: Toronto’s forgotten baseball team

 As steadfast as Godfrey was in getting a baseball team in Toronto, Moscone was just as determined to keep the Giants in San Francisco.
 The courts allowed a temporary injunction to halt the sale of the Giants to the Toronto-based group.

-The injunction bought enough time for a San Francisco businessman, Bob Lurie, to play the role of white knight as he rescued the Giants from moving north of the border.
+The injunction bought enough time for a San Francisco businessman named Bob Lurie to play the role of white knight as he rescued the Giants’ franchise from moving to Canada.
 Despite the $13.5 million offer on the table from Labatt’s, the courts allowed Lurie to purchase the Giants for $8 million and keep them in the Bay Area.

 “It was probably the biggest disappointment in my political life,” Godfrey said.
 “It’s like, you’re there to catch the ball at the end of the game, it’s an easy pop-up and you drop it.
 It was a major disappointment.”